How do my rates compare to other utilities?

+Need to Know About E-One Pumps? check out our homeowner’s guide!
 First Utility District carefully manages sewer connections for its customers, providing maintenance and repairs and educating customers on ways to keep costs low.

 There are two basic types of sewer systems.
 If the property is high enough above the sewer station, the sewer connection is gravity-fed.
 If it is too low to provide enough pressure, a grinder pump, called an E-1 Pump, is installed in the connection.